csgillespie/benchmarkme/README.md

 data(past_results, package="benchmarkmeData")
 ```

-A column of this data set, contains the unique identifer returned by the
+A column of this data set, contains the unique identifier returned by the
 'upload_results' function.
 A complete version of the uploaded data sets will be
 made available (soon) in a companion package.